shreeshasn1999/dsa-learning/pattern_practice/pattern.md

 4. observe symmetry in case of some patterns.

 # Python specific changes
 In the print statements for python by default always in "\n" character.
-So the line character to be different we need to specify end parameter to be empty string.
+So if we want to change it, we need to specify end parameter to be empty string.